An MPC framework for efficient navigation of mobile robots in cluttered environments: Abstract

 \section{Abstract}

 We present a model predictive control (MPC) framework for efficient navigation of mobile robots in cluttered environments.
 The proposed approach integrates a finite-segment shortest path planner into the finite-horizon trajectory optimization of the MPC.
 This formulation ensures convergence to dynamically selected targets and guarantees collision avoidance, even under general nonlinear dynamics and cluttered environments.
-The approach is validated through hardware experiments on a small ground robot, where a human operator dynamically assigns target locations.
-The robot successfully navigated through complex environments and reached new targets within 2–3 seconds.
+The approach is validated through hardware experiments on a small ground robot, where a human operator dynamically assigns target locations that a robot should reach while avoiding obstacles.
+The robot reached new targets within 2-3 seconds and responded to new commands within \SIrange{50}{100}{\milli\second}, immediately adjusting its motion even while still moving at high speeds toward a previous target.